datagrok/dialogue/spec/document-v01.md

 ## Introduction

-A Document is a simple rich-text document with a canonical representation and a mechanism for both referring to any range of its content, and including text from the interior of other documents.
+A Document is a simple rich collection of text with a canonical representation and a mechanism for both referring to any range of its content, and including text from the interior of other Documents.

 It is not a "markup" format: text attributes are stored separate from the text itself, to facilitate canonicalization.